What does the tool do?

 It gives you an illustrative example only.
 It isn't intended to provide personalised advice or give a personal recommendation.

 Before making decisions we strongly recommend talking to a financial adviser.
-You can find one in your area using www.unbiased.co.uk.
+If you would like more information about getting financial advice, visit our financial advice page.
 You can also get free guidance from the Government’s Pension Wise website

 Please note: The planner uses the standard Personal Allowance and tax bands used by HMRC for 6 April 2018 to 5 April 2019 tax year using UK rates for England, Wales and Northern Ireland.
 Scottish income tax thresholds may differ.